ilan-anodot/anodotcost_api_docs_slate/source/includes/_Cost.md

 | apikey | header |  | Yes |  |
 | filters | query | Filter recommendations based on type | No |  |

 Filtering recommendations can be applied to the above calls using query parameters in the following manner: **filters[type]=recommendationType** where recommendationType is one of the recommendation types supported.
-You can use the [Get Recommendation Types](get-recommendation-types) call to get the possible types.
+You can use the *Get recommendation types* call to get the possible types.</br>
+To get the recommendation types list please contact Anodot Support.

 **Responses**